-The crusher was constructed in 2013 against a 70-foot high retaining wall.
-Drainage from around the crusher is directed into a sump which overflowed due to a power failure in 2014.
+Drainage from around the crusher built in 2013 is directed into a sump that overflowed due to a power failure in 2014.
 As a result, an erosion gully formed on the steep slope west of the crusher.
 The operator has had the gully lined with jute netting and several silt fences and installed a soil-nail wall in the head of the erosion gully located downhill of the sump.
 [See PHOTOS #10A and #10B.]
 Eroded material accumulated at the toe of the slope and extended into the eastern side of Pond 13.
+Due to lack or rain, Pond 13 was completely dry during the 2021 inspection.
 [See PHOTO #11.]
 A half-pipe exists downstream of Pond 13 for the continuance of Permanente Creek.
 [See PHOTO #12.]
 The Permanente Creek Restoration Project (County File No. 2250-17G), submitted by Lehigh and currently under review by the County, proposes removal of the half-pipe.